 Covid-19 - family leave

-If your child is placed in quarantine or isolation by the Healthcare Directorate as part of the measures implemented in schools and childcare places, you can take leave for family reasons to look after your child during this period (up to 13 years if in quarantine and from 13-18 years if hospitalised due to Covid).
+If your child is placed in quarantine or isolation by the Healthcare Directorate as part of the measures implemented in schools and childcare places, you can take leave for family reasons to look after your child during this period and, at the time of writing, until 23 July 2022.
+This is for children up to 13 years if in quarantine and from 13-18 years if hospitalised due to Covid.
 These days will not be deducted from the legal days of leave which are given dependent on the age of the child.

 This leave can be taken by any employee, self-employed person, non-salaried worker or apprentice who is registered with the CCSS in Luxembourg.
 If one parent is teleworking, then the other parent can take family leave during these hours.
 Parents can share family leave but they must not take the same days/hours.
 If your child receives a special supplementary allowance for physical or mental capacity then the 18 years age limit is not applicable.